Assurance 16 - FY 2022

 New Mexico Nambe Pueblo 0

-New Mexico Pueblo of Jemez 2.5 The Jemez LIHEAP conducts several annual events.
+New Mexico Pueblo of Jemez 2.5 The Jemez LIHEAP conducts several annual events that may include the following:

-New Mexico Pueblo of Zuni 2 Available resources such as informational flyers on tips of reducing energy costs, informal financial literacy counseling during one-on-one interviews are conducted to applicants.
+New Mexico Pueblo of Zuni 2 Available resources such as informational flyers on tips of reducing energy costs, informal financial literacy counseling during one-on-one phone interviews are provided to applicants.
+Other activities include but not limted to : financial literacy workshop participation, self-eatherization kit distribution.
+Energy suppliers also provide resources on conservation methods creating energy efficient homes.

 New York Seneca Nation of Indians 0